Maggie Rogers: College years and discovery (2012–2016)

-At NYU, Rogers considered a career in music journalism, and in her first year, Rogers interned for music journalist Lizzy Goodman for whom she transcribed and edited hundreds of hours of interviews with major musicians and journalists, which would be later compiled into Goodman's 2017 book Meet Me in the Bathroom.

-She formed a band called Del Water Gap with a singer-songwriter S. Holden Jaffe.
-The reason they split was because they both wanted to explore more of their solo work.
-Their song called "New Song" appears on Notes from the Archive: Recordings 2011–2016 (2020).
+At NYU, Rogers considered a career in music journalism, and in her first year, Rogers interned for music journalist Lizzy Goodman for whom she transcribed and edited hundreds of hours of interviews with major musicians and journalists.
+They were compiled into Goodman's 2017 book Meet Me in the Bathroom.
+Rogers formed a band called Del Water Gap with singer-songwriter S. Holden Jaffe.
+They later split so that each could explore more solo work.
+Their song "New Song" appears on Notes from the Archive: Recordings 2011–2016 (2020).

-Rogers released another folk album, Blood Ballet (2014), during her second year at the school.
-Folk blog EarToTheGround Music explained that the album "...begs for listeners to confront deep personal emotions."

-Rogers studied abroad in France while at NYU and after friends convinced her to go clubbing while they were in Berlin, her eyes opened to a new genre and she discovered a love for dance music.
-When she returned home, Rogers was ready to make new music and merge her folk style with electronic production.
+Rogers released another folk album, Blood Ballet (2014) during her second year at the school.
+Folk blog EarToTheGround Music said that the album "begs for listeners to confront deep personal emotions."
+Buzzkill Magazine felt that Rogers "really starts to find her folksy feet" with "Little Joys" from Blood Ballet.
+She studied abroad in France while at NYU and after friends convinced her to go clubbing while they were in Berlin, she discovered an affinity for dance music.
+When she returned home, she began distilling elements of dance music into her work.

-In 2016, after two years of writer's block, Rogers wrote "Alaska", a song she wrote in fifteen minutes about a National Outdoor Leadership School course.
-She played the song for Pharrell Williams in a master class he taught at her school, and a video of a visibly moved Williams listening to the song went viral that June, resulting in millions of views as well as hundreds of thousands of plays of The Echo and Blood Ballet.
+In 2016, after experiencing two years of writer's block, Rogers wrote "Alaska", a song she wrote in fifteen minutes about a National Outdoor Leadership School course.
+She played the song for Pharrell Williams, an artist-in-residence who visited her class to critique student work.
+Williams said of the song: "I've never heard anything that sounds like that."
+A video of a visibly moved Williams listening to the song went viral that June, resulting in millions of views as well as hundreds of thousands of plays of The Echo and Blood Ballet.
 Rogers graduated from New York University's Clive Davis Institute of Recorded Music in May 2016 with a degree in music engineering and production and English.

-Graduate school (2021–present)
+Graduate school (2021–2022)

-In September 2021, it became publicly known that Rogers had started graduate school at Harvard Divinity School.
+In September 2021, Rogers tweeted that she had started graduate school at Harvard Divinity School, where she was "studying the spirituality of public gatherings and the ethics of power in pop culture" and to learn "how to keep art sacred".
 She graduated in May 2022 with a master's degree in religion and public life, writing a thesis which "examined cultural consciousness, the spirituality of public gathering and the ethics of pop power".
 Her 2022 studio album, Surrender, was a component of the thesis.
+From December 1, 2023, through May 31, 2024, Rogers was a Religion and Public Life Fellow at Harvard Divinity School.
+During that time she researched and wrote for work for her MRPL degree which explored the relationships of religion, spirituality, and pop culture from her vantage point as a performing artist.